Balance Tele-Rehab for Parkinson's Disease

 The trial protocol does not specify if you must stop taking your current medications, but it asks participants to refrain from making changes to their medications during the study period, as reasonable.

-What makes the Balance Tele-Rehabilitation Agility Boot Camp (ABC) treatment unique for Parkinson's disease?
+What evidence suggests that Balance Tele-Rehabilitation Agility Boot Camp (ABC) is effective for balance disorders in Parkinson's disease?

 Laurie A King, PhD